-New guidelines from the U.S. Health and Human Services Department (HHS) will make it easier for health providers to prescribe buprenorphine to treat opioid use disorder (OUD).
+New guidelines from the U.S. Health and Human Services Department (HHS) will make it easier for health providers to prescribe buprenorphine for addiction treatment.
 As the U.S. faces an increase in drug overdose-related deaths during the COVID-19 pandemic, this change will help more patients gain access to necessary treatment, and expand the number of providers available to prescribe buprenorphine.

 As of April 28, 2021, eligible healthcare providers will not need extra hours of training to prescribe buprenorphine, and they will no longer be required to refer patients to counseling services.
 The providers can also treat up to 30 patients at a time with buprenorphine.
 Prescribers who want to treat more than 30 patients at a time must continue to follow the stricter requirements.